shahidmalik4/120-years-of-olympics-analysis-using-powerbi/README.md

 <img src="https://github.com/Shahid-Malik4/120-years-of-olympics/blob/main/pbi-olympics.png" alt="Dashboard Image">

 # Introduction
-📊 Dive into the data job market!
-Focusing on data analyst roles, this project explores 💰 top-paying jobs, 🔥 in-demand skills, and 📈 where high demand meets high salary in data analytics.<br>
-The "120 Years of Olympic Games: A Comprehensive Review" project aimed to analyze historical Olympic Games data spanning more than a century.
+📊 The "120 Years of Olympic Games: A Comprehensive Review" project aimed to analyze historical Olympic Games data spanning more than a century.
 Utilizing data sourced from Kaggle, the project focused on cleaning, preparing, normalizing, and visualizing the data in Power BI to extract meaningful insights and highlight key trends in Olympic history.

 <br>
 <a href="https://shahidmalik.vercel.app/project/120-years-of-olympic-games">Project Link</a>
 <br>

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.<br>
 Objective: To explore and visualize extensive Olympic Games data to identify trends, top-performing countries, athletes, and gender distribution across various Olympic events and seasons.